jwunderl/pxt-arcade/docs/courses/csintro1/sprites/hello-sprite.md

 # Activity: Hello Sprite

-"Hello World!" is a common first example used to introduce the syntax of a new programming language.
-In this activity we will first look at "Hello World!" displayed in a game.
+"Hello World!" is a common first example used to introduce the syntax of a new programming language by showing a few words on a screen.
+In this activity we will display "Hello World!" on the game screen.
 Then we will modify our code to display in the **Console Simulator** environment.

 In this lesson students use:
 * Sprite Say
-* Console log
+* Console log (JavaScript)
 * String types
 * String Variables